Jezzffihuter2022/wangchuyao.github.io/_pages/research.md

 ## Job Market Paper

-**[1] Limited Scope of Aversion to AI-Labeled Policy Information: A Nationally Representative Survey Experiment**
+**[1] Limited Scope of Public Aversion to AI-Labeled Policy Information: A Nationally Representative Survey Experiment**

 First and corresponding author; under review at *Government Information Quarterly*; IF = 10.0, SSCI Q1